 When you take all of your superannuation as a lump sum, you pay your concessional rate of tax and leave the super system.

-If you retire on or after the age of 55, you can receive up to $175,000 (for the 2012/2013 year) of your taxable component tax-free.
-The $175,000 low-rate cap is in addition to any tax-free component making up your super benefit.
+If you retire on or after the age of 55, you can receive up to $180,000 (for the 2013/2014 year) of the taxable component of your lump sum, tax-free.
+The $180,000 low-rate cap is in addition to any tax-free component making up your super benefit.
 If your superannuation lump sum includes a tax-free component, you also receive that part of the benefit tax-free.

 Income stream only